lbaile21/LastAliveTerminal/README.md

   could trigger vestibular disorders.
 - **Semantics first.** Prefer native HTML elements; reach for ARIA only when no semantic equivalent exists, and follow the "first rule of ARIA".
-- **Forms.** Associate every input with a label and surface validation errors in text, not just color.
+- **Forms.** Associate every input with a label, mark required fields programmatically, and surface validation errors in text, not just color.

 ### Testing